 It goes without saying that every parish is unique.
 Culture, geography, social and economic backgrounds all have large impacts on how the parish lives and develops.
 Upon being contacted by a parish, our first step is to gather those who want to be involved for a meeting where we can begin to understand the parish’s needs and potentials.
 A key part of this discussion is identifying what already happens in the parish for young people and at what part of spiritual development does it support.

-Examples of how we can support your parishes various stages of youth ministry
+Examples of how we can support your parish’s various stages of youth ministry

 In addition to this, some parishes find that having a full or part-time paid youth worker/minister is particularly beneficial.
 This is because having a named individual to organise youth ministry makes everything easier.
 We can support parishes in several ways when it comes to youth workers.
 During the process of employing a youth worker, we can help put together job descriptions and advertise the role.
-Once a youth worker is employed, or even just volunteering, at the parish we also provide opportunities for training, networking, socials, event discounts and retreats, through our youth worker network.
-If you would like to be added to this network, please contact us at firstname.lastname@example.org.
+Once a youth worker is employed, or even just volunteering, at the parish we also provide opportunities for training, networking, socials, event discounts and retreats, through our Youth Leader Network.
+If you would like to be added to this network, please contact us.

 Throughout the diocese we try to provide multiple medium-to-large-scale opportunities for young people to encounter Christ, most notably The Summit evening.
 You are always welcome to bring young people of the right age to these evenings.
 That said, the value of parish-led encounters is phenomenal.
 Examples of how these can be provided are retreats, pilgrimages, nights of Eucharistic adoration, praise and worship or other prayer groups.